 In 2016, Elise Stefanik supported ending the House Intelligence Committee's investigation into Russian interference in the 2016 United States elections over the objections of Committee Democrats.

 In 2016, Elise Stefanik voted to release the Nunes memo written by staff members of Representative Devin Nunes.
-Trump asserted that the memo discredited the investigation into Russian interference in the 2016 United States elections, but the Federal Bureau of Investigation asserted: "material omissions of fact ... fundamentally impact the memo's accuracy."

 On January 11, 2017, Elise Stefanik was elected co-chair of the Tuesday Group, a caucus of moderate House Republicans.

-In January 2017, Elise Stefanik joined the Bipartisan Climate Solutions Caucus, an apparent indication of a moderate stance on climate change issues.
+In January 2017, Elise Stefanik joined the Bipartisan Climate Solutions Caucus, an apparent indication of "a moderate stance on climate change issues".

 On May 4, 2017, Elise Stefanik voted on party lines in favor of repealing the Affordable Care Act and passing the House Republican-sponsored American Health Care Act of 2017.

 On August 19, 2017, Elise Stefanik married Matthew Manda in Saratoga Springs, New York.
+Matthew Manda works in marketing and communications.

-In November 2017, Elise Stefanik voted for the Championing Healthy Kids Act, which would provide a five-year extension to the Children's Health Insurance Program.
+In November 2017, Stefanik voted for the Championing Healthy Kids Act, which would provide a five-year extension to the Children's Health Insurance Program.

-In 2017, Elise Stefanik opposed Trump's executive order imposing a temporary ban on travel and immigration to the United States by nationals of seven Muslim-majority countries.
+In 2017, Stefanik opposed Trump's executive order imposing a temporary ban on travel and immigration to the United States by nationals of seven Muslim-majority countries.

-On March 26, 2019, Elise Stefanik was one of 14 Republicans to vote with all House Democrats to override Trump's veto of a measure unwinding the latter's declaration of a national emergency at the southern border.
+On March 26, 2019, Stefanik was one of 14 Republicans to vote with all House Democrats to override Trump's veto of a measure unwinding the latter's declaration of a national emergency at the southern border.

 On September 25, 2019, Elise Stefanik announced that she did not support the impeachment of President Trump.

-In December 2020, Elise Stefanik joined over 100 GOP House members in an amicus brief asking the U.S. Supreme Court to overturn the 2020 election.
+In December 2020, Stefanik joined over 100 GOP House members in an amicus brief asking the U.S. Supreme Court to overturn the 2020 election.

 In 2020, Elise Stefanik backed Trump's attempts to overturn the 2020 United States presidential election.